Join us in playing the Royal Game of Ur!

 The Royal Game of Ur is a two-player race game where you and an opponent go to war!
 The first player to score all their pieces wins.

 Games start friendly, but quickly grow fierce as pieces reach the middle of the board and the battle begins.
 You need a lot of skill, and a bit of luck, to get your pieces to the end of the board without them being captured.
 But it's worth it to secure victory!
 This battle has been going on for 4500 years in pubs and taverns around the world.
-And now it's your turn to take up the fight!
-Learn the rules of the Royal Game of Ur here.

 The game is played with its unique board, 5 or 7 pieces per player, and three or four two-sided dice.
-The exact rules that were played thousands of years ago is hard to deduce (and likely changed over time!).
+The exact rules that were played thousands of years ago is unknown, and likely changed over time and in different regions.
 However, academics have used ancient artifacts and the writing on old cuneiform tablets to discover several likely options.
-The rules that have become the most popular in this millenia are the ones presented in the 2017 YouTube video Tom Scott vs. Irving Finkel.
-These are the most commonly played rules on this site, although other rules are also available to try!

 Join the Commun-ur-ty!